xchjason/CovidPopulationModel/README.md

   - NUM_TRANS_TO_SYMPTOMATIC (IM): number of people become symptomatic on the given day
   - NUM_TRANS_TO_SEVERE (IX): number of people become severely symptomatic on the given day
   - NUM_ADMIT_TO_HOSPITAL (HG): number of people admitted to hospitals on the given day due to COVID-19
+- **Context(Rt, Vax_Pct)**.
+The context sheet.
+  - Rt: viral reproductive constant which determines how fast the virus spreads
+  - Vax_Pct: Vaccination Rate of the given state on the given day.
+- **Param (Transition, Duration)**.
+The parameter sheet.
+  - rho: the probability of transitioning from one stage to the next.
+    1. M: infected -> symptoms
+    2. X: symptoms -> severe
+    3. G: severe -> hospitalized
+  - lambda: the mode number of days of staying in one stage before transitioning to another stage. nu: the mode uncertainty
+    1. M: stay in infected before transition
+    2. X: stay in symptoms before transition
+    3. G: stay in severe before transition
 ## Detailed Guide to Google Drive shared folder
 - Python files:
   - data.py (read in and store all the data)